 Day 13: We’ll depart Little Desert in the mid-morning after some additional birding.
 Heading south, we’ll pass through the western edge of the Grampian Mountains before arriving at the coast near Portland.
 We’ll spend the afternoon traveling east along the coast road, arriving in Warrnambool in the early evening.
 Just south of Portland we’ll stop in at Point Danger, where Australia’s only mainland colony of Gannets breeds.
 At the lighthouse on Cape Nelson a bit further west, some scanning of the Southern Ocean might reveal soaring Shy Albatross or Fluttering and Short-tailed Shearwaters.
 A walk around Fawthrop Lagoon could produce a furtive Lewin’s Rail or Spotless Crake, as well as a nice selection of waterbirds including flocks of Chestnut Teal.
 We’ll spend the late afternoon exploring the coastline of Killarney and Logan’s Beaches, where we might find the stunning Hooded Plover, along with Sooty and Australian Pied Oystercatchers, Red-necked Stint, and Kelp, Silver, and Pacific Gulls.
 Sheltered lagoons along this stretch of coastline sometimes harbour Southern Right Whales in spring, and the scenery is hard to beat.
 Night in Warrnambool.

 Day 14: Driving east from Warrnambool we will bird along the western end of the famous Great Ocean Road today, passing by a stunningly scenic coastline with towering rock stacks, arches and blowholes.
 Much of the morning will involve looking at a few of the famous locations like the 12 Apostles, but we will also find Australian Shelducks and Kelp Gulls out in the fields, Long-billed Corellas nesting in the seaside cliffs, colonies of Silver Gulls, and perhaps our first Latham’s Snipe lurking in some coastal wetlands.
+Our route back to Melbourne will vary from year to year depending on the ornithological possibilities.
 Night in Melbourne.

 Day 15: We’ll take an early morning flight to Hobart in Tasmania and then drive south to catch the ferry to Bruny Island.
 En route we’ll stop to look for our first Tasmanian endemics, perhaps including enormous and flightless Tasmanian Native-hens, noisy Yellow Wattlebirds, and striking Yellow-throated Honeyeaters.
 After crossing to the island, we’ll stop first at the ferry terminal to look at the Black-faced Cormorants on the harbour pylons.
 All of Tasmania’s endemics occur on Bruny Island, most of them on the property owned by our local guide, Tonia Cochran.
 We’ll spend the afternoon walking around her private estate, looking in particular for Green Rosella, Dusky Robin, and Forty-spotted Pardalote.
 Night on Bruny Island.